Housing and Residence Life FAQ's

 Can I commit to a housing contract for one semester?

-No; unless you are enrolling in campus housing for the spring semester only.
+If you are enrolling for the Spring semester, half year contracts are available..
 Housing contracts are binding for the entire academic year as long as you are a student.

 Do I have to live on-campus?